alsalafiyyah/alsalafiyyah.github.io/_posts/muqbil-ibn-hadi/audios/2024-09-02-ruling-on-takfir.md

       url: "/biography/muqbil/"
 ---

 ### Question:

-Is it allowed to declare a particular individual a disbeliever and did the Salaf in the past declare a particular individual a disbeliever?
+Is it permissible to declare a specific individual a disbeliever, and did the Salaf declare specific individuals as disbelievers in the past?

 ### Answer:

-Takfir of a particular individual who commits what would necessitate kufr (disbelief) due to it – by either going against clear proofs or making something haram into something halal, then there is nothing wrong in making takfir of him – but with the condition, as has preceded that he commits what would necessitate kufr due to it, otherwise it is as the Prophet ﷺ said as is found in the ‘Sahih (authentic)’ **"Whoever says to his brother ‘O kafir’, if it is as he says then so, otherwise it returns back to him."**
+Praise be to Allah, Lord of the Worlds, and may peace and blessings be upon our Prophet Muhammad, and upon all his family and companions.
+I bear witness that there is no deity worthy of worship except Allah alone, without partner, and I bear witness that Muhammad is His servant and Messenger.

+To proceed:

+Regarding declaring a specific individual a disbeliever when they commit an act that necessitates disbelief—such as contradicting a definitive text or deeming a forbidden matter as permissible—there is no harm in doing so, provided that (as previously mentioned) they actually commit what necessitates disbelief.
+Otherwise, the Prophet (peace and blessings of Allah be upon him and his family) said, as recorded in Al-Sahih: **"Whoever says to his brother, 'O disbeliever,' it will apply to him if it is true; otherwise, it will return upon the one who said it."**

-As for cursing a particular individual like the one who sinned from amongst the Muslims, then that which is correct is that it is impermissible, because the Prophet ﷺ said to ‘Umar in the incident when he said to Nu’ayman as is found in Sahih Al-Bukhari: **“May Allah disgrace you, how many times have you been bought out?”
-So the Prophet ﷺ said: "Do not aid the Satan upon your brother"**.
+As for cursing a specific individual who is a sinner among the Muslims, the correct view is that it is not permissible.
+This is because the Prophet (peace and blessings of Allah be upon him and his family) said to Umar—when he spoke to Nu'ayman, as recorded in Sahih al-Bukhari: **"May Allah disgrace you, how often you are brought [for drinking alcohol]!"—the Prophet (peace and blessings of Allah be upon him and his family) said: "Do not aid Satan against your brother."**

-So the like of the takfir on a particular individual who commits what would necessitate kufr due to it – then Imam Ash-Shafi’i (may Allah Ta'ala have mercy on him) said concerning Hafs Al-Fard: **“He is a kafir due to the fact that he says: the Qur’an is created”**.
+However, regarding declaring a specific individual a disbeliever when they commit what necessitates disbelief, Imam al-Shafi’i (may Allah the Exalted have mercy on him) said to Hafs al-Fard: **"Indeed, he is a disbeliever,"** because he claimed that the Qur'an is created.